 where $p_{ij} = p_i\cdot p_j$ and $p_T^2=\frac{u \, t -m_H^4}{s}$.
 With the help of the projectors $P_{i,\mu \nu}$ one can obtain the form factors by ${\cal M}_i = P_{i,\mu\nu} {\cal M}^{\mu\nu}$.
 The explicit expressions of these projectors can be found in Ref.~\cite{Davies:2018ood} and they are not listed here for simplicity.
 Furthermore, we can decompose the two form factors into ``triangle" and ``box" parts,

 with

 Here $T=1/2$, $\mu$ is the renormalization scale and $G_F$ is the Fermi constant.
-Note that there are also ``double-triangle''contribution come from Feynman diagrams with two closed quark loops at NLO.
+Note that there are also ``double-triangle''contribution coming from Feynman diagrams with two closed quark loops at NLO.
 This kind of form factors is easy to get since only one-loop integrals need to be evaluated.
-Feynman diagrams involving Higgs self-couplings only contribute to triangle part $F_{tri}$ and its NLO corrections has been computed in Refs.~\cite{Harlander:2005rq,Anastasiou:2006hc,Aglietti:2006tp}.
+Feynman diagrams involving Higgs self-couplings only contribute to the triangle part $F_{tri}$ and its NLO corrections has been computed in Refs.~\cite{Harlander:2005rq,Anastasiou:2006hc,Aglietti:2006tp}.
 In this paper, we will focus on the two-loop QCD corrections to the ``box" part, typical Feynman diagrams of which are shown in Fig.~\ref{fig:feynman}.

 To compute the form factors, {\tt QGRAF}~\cite{NOGUEIRA1993279} is used for the generation of two-loop Feynman diagrams of box type.
-We use {\tt FORM}~\cite{Vermaseren:2000nd} to apply aforementioned projectors, perform Dirac and color algebra on each diagram.
+We use {\tt FORM}~\cite{Vermaseren:2000nd} to apply aforementioned projectors and perform Dirac and color algebra on each diagram.
 Then we are left with linear combinations of scalar Feynman integrals which could be categorized into 22 integral families.
-For planar diagrams there are 10 integral families to consider and other 7 families can be generated through permutation on the external momenta $p_1 \leftrightarrow p_2$ or $p_3 \leftrightarrow p_4$.
-Using dimensional regularization $d=4-2\epsilon$, every integral is defined as
+For planar diagrams there are 10 integral families to consider and 7 other families can be generated through permutation of the external momenta $p_1 \leftrightarrow p_2$ or $p_3 \leftrightarrow p_4$.
+Using dimensional regularization $d=4-2\epsilon$, each integral is defined as

 with